Chart Color Schemes

 Employment conditions in Bald Hills remain below the national average according to AreaSearch analysis

-However, professional & technical services show lower representation at 6.5% compared to the regional average of 8.9%.
-Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment increased by 12.2%, while labour force increased by 10.8%, leading to a 1.2 percentage point drop in unemployment rate.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
-State-level data from November 25 shows Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Bald Hills' employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Professional & technical services had lower representation at 6.5%, compared to the regional average of 8.9%.
+Over the year ending September 2025, employment increased by 12.1% while labour force grew by 10.8%, leading to a decrease in unemployment rate by 1.1 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bald Hills' employment mix indicates that local employment should increase by approximately 6.5% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment